The Lower Grand River Land Trust Inc. – Protecting 1500 Acres!

 Ruthven Park is made up of natural and cultural landscapes including farm fields, forests, wetlands, wildlife habitat, the former country estate of the Thompson family, and the former town of Indiana.

-Who are On the Board of the Lower Grand River Land Trust Inc.?
+Who Is On the Board of the Lower Grand River Land Trust Inc.?

 The Land Trust has a governance board of 12 dedicated volunteers representative of the community.
+They are elected each year at the Trust’s fall Annual General Meeting by the Trust’s membership for three-year terms.
 They set policy and budget and provide direction for staff.
 Volunteer-based committees report to the Lower Grand River Land Trust Inc.

 How is the Lower Grand River Land Trust Inc. Funded?